u3shadow/RemoveButterKnife/README.md

 It's a very horrible job to delete every line inject code and write findviewbyid code, so, i made this plugin to do it.

 ## How to use it
-1.Clone the code and build it in your  idea
+(You can search it on your AS plugin install page, name is RemoveButterKnife) 1.Clone the code and build it in your  idea

 2.Then, you can find a jar, install it as a plugin in your AndroidStudio**(You also can find the jar in the project)**